 Some are luxury brands, while others make products that you’ll find in hotels across the country.
 But they all have one thing in common – quality at their price point!

 1.)
 Standard Textile

-You’ve been using Standard Textile products your whole life – you just didn’t know it.
-Their sheets and towels are found in more American hotels than any other brand.
+You’ve been using Standard Textile products your entire life in fact – you just didn’t know it.
+You’ll find their sheets and towels in more American hotels than any other brand.

 You’ve slept on their sheets, you’ve dried off with their towels – many times!
 But since their products aren’t sold in department stores, most people aren’t familiar with the name.

 Because of the commercial fabric softeners that manufacturers use, most sheets and towels will feel incredibly soft out of the package.

 The difference between good and bad linens is the amount of time that they will last before shredding or tearing apart.

 The average sheet or towel will last you for about 100 washes or less.
 Standard Textile linens are made to withstand the use and abuse that comes from the daily usage and wash cycles at hotels.